 But, I think we all know, that doing that just doesn’t work.

-The shit will start to fester and before you know it, the monkey on your back grows into 400 lbs. silverback gorilla.
+The shit we hide will start to fester and grow, and before you know it, the monkey on your back grows into 400 lbs. silverback gorilla.
 At this point, Jane Goodall wouldn’t even have gone near it.

-When we ignore an aspect of ourselves because we think it’s “bad”, we are not only telling God, or whoever created us, that she messed up, but we are also backstabbing ourselves by saying that there are only certain parts that are “good” or worthy.
+When we ignore an aspect of ourselves because we think it’s “bad”, we are not only telling God, or whoever created us, that she messed up, but we are also backstabbing ourselves by saying that there are only certain parts that are “good” and worth being shown to the world.
+All the other stuff we consider “bad”, we end up hiding in the shadows.

-By throwing away one aspect of ourselves we are throwing away our whole being.
+By throwing away one aspect of ourselves we are essentially throwing away our whole being; we are not whole without ALL of our parts.
+Even the ones we don’t like.

 2. Another reason why I bring up my sexuality is the fact that when it all boils down to achieving optimal health, e-v-e-r-y l-i-t-t-l-e part of you counts.